bbauska/ibm-intermediate-web-dev/README.md

 </p>

-Page Optimization for SEO, also known as on-page SEO or on-site SEO, is the process of improving a website\'s ranking and visibility in search engines by optimizing various front-end and back-end components such as page speed, keyword density, and external backlinks.
-Search engines like Google use keywords and other on-page SEO cues to determine whether a page matches a user\'s search intent.
-The better a search engine understands a website\'s content, the higher it will rank in the search results, resulting in a more organic traffic, conversions, and revenue.
+Page Optimization for SEO, also known as on-page SEO or on-site SEO, is the process of improving a website&apos;s ranking and visibility in search engines by optimizing various front-end and back-end components such as page speed, keyword density, and external backlinks.
+Search engines like Google use keywords and other on-page SEO cues to determine whether a page matches a user&apos;s search intent.
+The better a search engine understands a website&apos;s content, the higher it will rank in the search results, resulting in a more organic traffic, conversions, and revenue.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->